 Naturally they wanted to do everything they could to keep their son alive, but just a few days later the results of a muscle biopsy revealed the devastating news that Otto had mitochondrial disease.
 Their decision was effectively made for them, and the couple reluctantly withdrew all Otto’s treatment.
 Their beautiful son was moved to a hospice and 24 hours later, surrounded by his adoring family, he passed away peacefully.

-Ami and Danny had never heard of mito, and they look back now on the baffling amount of information they had to take in during those dark days in hospital – the incurable nature of this rare disease and its lasting impact on their future plans.
-The genetic testing they underwent revealed there was a 1 in 4 chance of this happening again.
+Ami and Danny had never heard of mitochondrial disease, and they look back now on the baffling amount of information they had to take in during those dark days in hospital – the incurable nature of this rare disease and its lasting impact on their future plans.
+The genetic testing they underwent revealed there was a one in four chance of this happening again.
 “One week you’re losing your son,” reflects Ami, “and the next week you find out you can’t have any more children without taking that risk.
 When I saw Otto on life support, and what it did to us, I couldn’t do that again.”

 Keeping Otto’s memory alive